PRI2MA/DL_NTCP_Dysphagia/README.md

 # Deep Learning NTCP Dysphagia modelling
-This code is adapted from https://github.com/PRI2MA/DL_NTCP_Xerostomia to make it work for dysphagia predictions.
+This code is adapted from https://github.com/PRI2MA/DL_NTCP_Xerostomia to make it suitable for dysphagia predictions.

 ## Running the code
 ##### Requirements